MighTy-Weaver/SMD4RAC_Detection/README.md

 # Learn from smart electricity meter to evaluate the air conditioner’s efficiency

-This is the official code repository for the paper ***Learn from smart electricity meter to evaluate the air conditioner’s efficiency***, which will be submitted to [Nature Communications](https://www.nature.com/ncomms/).
+This is the official code repository for the paper
+***Preventing Efficiency Loss in Air Conditioners: Deep Learning Analysis of Smart Meter Data from a Small Number of Units***, which will be submitted to [Nature Sustainability](https://www.nature.com/natsustain/).

 ## 1. Environment Setup